Zethax5/tf_custom_attributes/README.md

 "dmg penalty vs players with less health" #5227 Multiplies damage dealt to a player with the same or less maximum health than you.
     0.75 = 25% less damage vs players with less maximum health

+"restore missing health on kill" #5228
+  Restores the provided percentage of a player's missing health on kill.
+    0.25 = 25% missing health (max health - current health) will be restored
 ```

 </p>